cockroachdb/docs/cockroachcloud/create-your-cluster.md

 Let's consider a storage buffer of 50% to account for overhead and data growth.
 Then net raw data amount to be stored is 450 GB.

-With the default replication factor of 3, the total amount of data stored is (3 * 450GB) = 1350 GB.
+With the default replication factor of 3, the total amount of data stored is (3 * 450 GB) = 1350 GB.

 To determine the number of nodes and the hardware configuration to store 1350 GB of data, refer to the table in [Step 2](#step-2-select-the-cloud-provider).
-We can see that the best option to store 1350 GB of data is 9 `Option 2` nodes.
+One way to reach a 1350 GB storage capacity is 3 nodes with 480 GiB per node, which gives us a capacity of (3*480 GiB) = 1440 GiB.

-Let's verify if 9 `Option 2` nodes meet our performance requirements of 2000 TPS.
-9 `Option 2` nodes have (9*4) = 36 vCPUs.
-Since each vCPU can handle around 1000 TPS, 9 `Option 2` nodes can meet our performance requirements.
+Let's see how many vCPUs we need to meet our performance requirement of 2000 TPS.
+We know that 2 vCPU nodes are not recommended for production, so the first compute power we should check is 3 nodes with 4 vCPUs per node.
+We can calculate that this configuration would have (3*4 vCPUs) = 12 vCPUs.
+Since each vCPU can handle around 1000 TPS, 4 vCPU nodes can meet our performance requirements.

 Thus our final configuration is as follows: